CBRZY/DigitalCapitan/README.md

 - 👨‍💻 I’m currently working on mobile apps 📱 to make life easier
 - 🌱 I’m currently upgrading my NodeJS skills
-- 👯 I’m looking to collaborate on a Flutter Open-Source project!
+- 👯 I’m looking to collaborate on a Flutter or Unity Open-Source project!
 - 🤔 I’m looking for help with World 🌏 Domination
 - 💬 Ask me about my current Flutter projects
 - 📫 How to reach me: LinkedIn